rob10campbell/PRoPS-colloids_setup/04-Using-VMD.md

 Some recommended visualizations for colloid particles are:
 * Set the "Coloring Method" to "Velocity" to visualize shear flow
 * Use the "Periodic" tab in the **Graphical Representations** window to add 1 or 2 copies of the simulation box in the "+X" and "-X" direction to visualize flow
 * Adust visualization settings in the "Z" axis and modify the lighting position to more accurately reprensent the volume fraction of a sample (i.e. add depth to the image).
 Set the coloring method to "Position/Z" and adjust the opacity and/or brightness of the particles along this axis.
+	* After selecting "Position/Z" for coloring method, go back to the **VMD Main** window and the "Graphics" drop down menu.
+Select "Colors" to open the **Color Controls** window, and switch to the "Color Scale" tab.
+In the "Method" drop down menu select "BlkW" to have the particle fade to black as they go deeper into the Z-plane.
 <br>

 ## Next Steps